Ronitt272/Car-CRUD-Application/README.md

 # Car-CRUD-Application

-A pure backend Car CRUD Application has been creating with Nodejs, MongoDB and Expressjs.
-Four different endpoints have been created to create information of a car, retrieve information of a car, update information of a car, and to delete the information of a car.
+A pure backend Car CRUD Application created with Nodejs, MongoDB and Expressjs.

+Four different endpoints created to:
+1. create details of a car
+2. retrieve/read details of a car
+3. update details of a car
+4. delete details of a car